myang1121/Embedded-System/README.md

 # Embedded-System
-This repository contains some of my lab files from my university Embedded System course during my Junior Spring semester.
+This repository contains some of my lab files from my university embedded system course during my Junior Spring semester.

 ## Morse Code w/ Assembly Programming
 The purpose of this lab is to develop assembly language programs for the FRDM-KL46Z microcontroller, which uses an ARM Cortex-M0+ processor operating in Thumb mode (ARM v6-M instruction set).
 This lab provided hands-on experience with the ARM instruction set and reinforced the importance of following proper ARM calling conventions—especially with regard to saving and restoring registers on the stack.